Victoria in September: Discover the Spectacular Things to See and Do During Your Visit

 Things to Do in Victoria in September

 The quintessential Canadian bucket list item – salmon fishing – is a perfect expedition in Victoria in September.
-Other highlight activities include Butchart Gardens (see above for what's blooming), a tour of Craigdarroch Castle or Hatley Castle (or both) and a visit to China Town.
+Other highlight activities include Butchart Gardens (see above for what's blooming), a tour of Craigdarroch Castle or Hatley Castle (or both), a visit to China Town.

 Festivals and Events in Victoria in September